mendess/linux_ricing/presentation.md

 Why not?
 I like to be as productive as possible and to do that I like to customize every little aspect of the way my computer works.

+We live in a world where technology is streamlined and uniform for everyone, your twitter profile is exactly the same as anyone else's, your windows computer looks exactly the same as any other, at most you can customize some colours or the wallpaper, but that just isn't enough to make a unique and personal experience.

 ## How to Rice